aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/converting-to-fixed-page-format/saving-a-document-as-a-multipage-tiff/_index.md

 ﻿---
-title: Saving a Document as a Multipage TIFF – Aspose.Words for Java
+title: Saving a Document as a Multipage TIFF in Java
 articleTitle: Saving a Document as a Multipage TIFF
 linktitle: Saving a Document as a Multipage TIFF
 description: "Aspose.Words for Java allows you to convert a document to a raster image, which is discussed on the example of the TIFF format.
 To determine how TIFF is displayed you need to specify additional options: resolution, number of pages, image binarization, etc."